Subhas Chandra Pattanayak

 And, Puranic depictions help us understand the Brahminic emphasis on summoning “any woman” to bed and raping any woman for her refusal to be bedded.

-But how can rape help a man become great in cattle?
+But how can rape help a man become great in possession of cattle?

 Here lies the stair for us to reach the political economy of rape.